 - pinch of salt, pepper

-- Put the flour, cheese, egg yolk, season with pinch of salt and lots of cracked pepper into a bowl and use either a food processor or handheld mixer to combine the dough.
+- Put the flour, cheese, egg yolk & butter into a bowl, season with pinch of salt and lots of cracked pepper and use either a food processor or handheld mixer to combine the dough.
 Tip the crumby dough onto a sheet of waxed paper on the counter top and kneed by hand till it comes together.
 Wrap in clingfilm and refrigerate for minimum 45 minutes.

 - Roll out a 1/4 of the dough in between 2 sheets of waxed paper, till about 0.5 cm thick, use a 4 cm cookie cutter to cut out circles.
 Gentle pat down the herb leaves and lavender flowers into the dough circles.
 Transfer to baking sheet.
 Repeat with the rest of the dough 1/4 at the time.